Our website uses cookies for statistical purposes.

 Investors who want to open a company in Hong Kong must first choose the right type of company according to their business needs.
 The choice will depend on a series of factors and investors should be well informed when making this decision.
 Each type of legal entity in Hong Kong has its own particularities and can be more advantageous for one business type or another.

-Our lawyers in Hong Kong can help you with specialized counselling so that you can choose the right business form.
+Our lawyers in Hong Kong can help you with specialized counseling so that you can choose the right business form.
 Typically, the following factors are taken into consideration when choosing the company type in Hong Kong:

 • the nature of the business;